-While at Media Day this year I took time to put some rounds down the rifle many have called “the gun that won the West”.
+While at 2013 SHOT Show this year, I took time to put some rounds down the rifle many have called the gun that won the West.
 Winchester has gone back into the history pages and revived one of their most iconic rifles – the Winchester Model 1873, sometimes simply referred to as the Model 73 Short Rifle).

 The Model 1873 incorporated the advances in cartridge technology, but never overcame a feeding problem that prevented its chambering in the military standard of the day, the .45 Colt.
 The Model 1873 was instead chambered in .44-40, and later in the .38-40 and .32-20 cartridges.
 Winchester could not have timed the production of these rifles any better.
 With the move to populate the American West in full effect, the Model 1873 became hugely popular and over 720,000 were produced.